SeldonIO/seldon-deploy-operator/README.md

 Note that the makefile refers to a particular version in version.txt.

+Otherewise the operator is itself an image.
+It's just a special type of project in the RH UI with its own special checks.

 ### Publishing Docs

-TODO: see previous version but makefile has all changed point to the correct link
+TODO: see previous version but makefile has all changed point to the correct RH/IBM system
+Note it needs markdown https://docs.google.com/document/d/1a_KHXZI4H_2-CdJl89ejB_zGNsq_gCDDmD6jMCsF3gc/edit?usp=sharing